-Participants and setting: Purposive selection of PE students on a one-year post-graduate secondary PETE programme at one University in England, working in partnership with up to 60 schools.
+Participants and setting: Purposive selection of physical education (PE) students on a one year postgraduate secondary PETE programme at one University in England, working in partnership with up to sixty schools.

 Research design: Case study.

 Data collection: A qualitative approach founded on the interpretive paradigm was used, utilising a questionnaire completed by 124 PETE students.